lgtm-migrator/minhtml/README.md

 ## Installation Instructions

-From NPM for use as a command line app:
+From NPM for use as a (global) command line app:

 ```shell
 npm install minhtml -g